hmchen47/DataScience/Notes/p01-Bayesian.md

       + $se_0 = 0.69/1.96 = 0.35$ and $n_0 = 4/0.35^2 = 32.3$, approximately the same weight of evidence as the likelihood
     + prior: providing equivalent evidence to that arising from the imaginary balanced trial, in which around 16 deaths were observed on each arm
     + prior, likelihood and posterior distributions:
-      + Fig. 7: A prior distribution that expresses scepticism about large treatment effects would be centred on 0 and have, for example, a 95% interval for OR between 0.5 and 2.0.
+      + Fig. 7: A prior distribution that expresses skepticism about large treatment effects would be centred on 0 and have, for example, a 95% interval for OR between 0.5 and 2.0.
 This is equivalent to a previous study in which 32.3 events occurred, divided equally between the two arms.
 Adopting this prior and updating it with the GREAT data leads to a posterior distribution as shown, with the shaded area representing a probability of 8% that the treatment is harmful.
       + prior: $\mu_0 = 0.0, n_0 = 32.3, se_0 = 0.35$
       + posterior: $\mu_D = -0.36 \; (OR_D = 0.70)$, equivalent size = $n_0 + m = 62.8$, and $se_D = 0.25$
       + the probability w/o benefit from the new treatment: $\Phi(-0.36/0.25) = \Phi(-1.42) = 0.08$